 Supported by Denman Prospect

-A decision many people agonise over when building is what materials to use on the outside of their home.
+A decision many people agonise over when building is what external building material to use on their home.
 The type of materials you use and colours will set your street appeal – the first impression your house makes.

 Brick or render are two of the most common materials but there are many more worth considering to add interest, design edge or personality to your home.